Vietnam.vn - Nền tảng quảng bá Việt Nam

 In his spare time, Mr. Sung A Vang is engrossed in the melody of the Mong flute.

 Mr. Sung A Vang is the third generation in a family famous for its attachment to the panpipe.
 I have also heard that Mr. Vang's family had a time when they lacked food and clothing, but never lacked the sound of the panpipe.
 Mr. Vang learned to play the panpipe when he was young.
-"A family tradition" plus a bit of diligence, the most difficult panpipe tunes were no problem for him.
-Therefore, when he reached adulthood, he had mastered 32 panpipe tunes.
+"A family tradition" combined with a bit of diligence, the most difficult panpipe tunes were no problem for him.
+So when he reached adulthood, he had mastered 32 panpipe tunes.
 Even though he is over 60 years old, he has never once thought of giving up the panpipe.
 Every time he hears someone's panpipe, whether early in the morning or on a quiet winter night, Mr. Vang will spontaneously sit alone at the door and play a few tunes, until he is completely immersed in the passionate panpipe tune, then he feels satisfied.

-Once upon a time, Mr. Vang's flute made many girls fall in love.
+At one time, Mr. Vang's flute made many girls fall in love.
 The sound of Mr. Vang's flute won over other young men who came to the house of the girl he later chose to be his wife.
 Now, every spring festival, competition or communal holiday... has Mr. Vang's participation and contribution, his flute also brings the sounds of the mountains and forests to people far away.

 Over time, life has changed a lot, but the Mong people in Lai Chau still preserve their ethnic panpipes.
-The panpipe is the soul of the Mong people, preserving the panpipe is preserving the identity of the Mong people, so that today the melodies from the Mong panpipe have left their mark, awakening the hearts of many tourists who have the opportunity to visit Lai Chau - a beautiful land on the border of the Fatherland.
+The panpipe is the soul of the Mong people, preserving the panpipe is preserving the identity of the Mong people, so today the melodies from the Mong panpipe have left their mark, awakening the hearts of many tourists who have the opportunity to visit Lai Chau - a beautiful land on the border of the Fatherland.

 Source